chrisguest75/typescript_examples/34_todo_api/README.md

 TODO:

-* Tighten up the id checks on the methods
+* Zod checking on the inputs
+* Fix the docker builds and runs
+* Express is failing audit
 * Add prisma
 * Add typedoc examples.
-* Add mocks for date to make updated times correct.
 * Link the controller in API
-* Add a get all function
+* Add OTEL

 ## How to run